FunKey-Project/RetroFE/Documentation/Manual/Configuration.rst

 A collection is a list of items to display on a menu.
 A collection can be built by scanning a list of files in a folder.
 Each collection configuration is broken up into three separate configuration files (for portability).

 ==================================   ==================================================================================================================
 Configuration  File                  Description
 ==================================   ==================================================================================================================
 Settings.conf                        Defines which launcher to use, item (ROM) folders, extensions, media paths, layout/theme, etc...
-Mamelist.xml                         If this is a mame collection, place your mamelist.xml file in this folder.
 Include.txt                          List the filenames (without the extension) to show up in your list.
 If empty, all files will be shown in the list.
-Include.xml                          HyperSpin HyperList XML file to show up in your list.
-Ignored if Include.txt exists.
 Exclude.txt                          List the filenames (without the extension) to hide from being shown up in your list
 ==================================   ==================================================================================================================